qlyticsllc/qplatform/README.md

-Information provided within this repository is being provided in response to RFI Number: 70SBUR19I00000038 and outlines Qlytics capabilities and its Full-Stack, microservices based AI Development platform.
+Qlytics and it's partner Global Risk Intelligence Inc. (GRI) are pleased to provide the following response to RFI Number: 70SBUR19I00000038.
+Information provided within this repository outlines Qlytics and GRI capabilities and a detail overview of Qlytics Full-Stack, microservices based AI Development platform.

+We recognize that the landscape with which we are dealing changes quickly, and could result in the need for adjustments in the composition of this proposal.
+We are open to continuous ideas regarding our business and technical collaboration.

 For questions regarding the details in this repository please contact: